 This is an experimental quirk, which should only be used for the aforementioned problem.
-In all other cases the quirk may render the operating system unstable and is not recommended.
-The recommended solution in the other cases is to install a kernel driver like VoodooTSCSync, TSCAdjustReset, or CpuTscSync (a more specialised variant of VoodooTSCSync for newer laptops).
+In all other cases, the quirk may render the operating system unstable and is not recommended.
+The recommended solution in the other cases is to install a kernel driver such as VoodooTSCSync, TSCAdjustReset, or CpuTscSync (a more specialised variant of VoodooTSCSync for newer laptops).

-Note: The reason this quirk cannot replace the kernel driver is because it cannot operate in ACPI S3 mode (sleep wake) and because the UEFI firmwares provide very limited multicore support preventing the precise update of the MSR registers.
+Note: This quirk cannot replace the kernel driver because it cannot operate in ACPI S3 (sleep wake) mode and because the UEFI firmware only provides very limited multicore support which prevents precise updates of the MSR registers.